skullydazed/old_qmk_configurator/README.md

 To add your keyboard you'll need to generate a `<keyboard>_layout.json` file.

-The `layout.json` file uses the same format as
+Start by creating the layout you want to display at
+<http://keyboard-layout-editor.com>.
+You will want to copy the data from
+the "Raw Data" tab and save it to a file.

-<http://keyboard-layout-editor.com>, your first step is to generate a layout
+Next, run the `kle_to_layout.py` script to create a skeleton layout file.

-there.
-Save the text from the Raw Data tab, you'll use it later.
+    $ python kle_to_layout.py my_custom_keyboard.kle

-Next you need to create a dictionary describing the properties of your keyboard.
+Edit this file to customize your keyboard further.
+At the top you will find a dictionary describing the properties of your keyboard.
 Example:

     {
         "name": "Experimental Pad",